 Not that there’s anything wrong with the studio.
 This version has its charms.
 (Don’t look at me like that.
 Consistency is the hobgoblin of small minds.)
 Why this never became a commercial hit is best explained by Divine intervention.
 What if they’d had a Touch of Grey experience in 77?
 Estimated had the potential.
 It’s “catchy.”
 I heard it on the radio once.
 Seriously, once.

 The Valley of jewels, Alpine.
 The obscurity and magnificence of 6-26-87 set two.
-89’s run is not superior to the prior years by some order of magnitude, if at all.
-86 Estimated and Tom Thumb’s deserve attention.
+89’s life-changing run is not superior to the prior years by some order of magnitude, if at all.
+86’s Estimated and Tom Thumb’s deserve attention.
 In 85 Healy mixed in a strange choir during the bridge.
 O to peak in the Valley, the valley of the Dead.

 Dear Deer Creek, I’d trade all my tomorrows to see a single run again.
 (This offer does not include 95 and is not valid in New Jersey and Alaska.)
 The Prophet from 6-6-91 approaches like some shambling traveler on the road, a refugee from sights beyond your horizons.
 He walks with you and tells you things as if each is a performative utterance like let there be light.
 Then he wanders off, his empathy disarming.
 He’s concerned about your state of mind, about you worrying about him, as if afraid what impact his company will have.
 You’ll soon find out.
 92’s Estimated shook the hills with cosmic grandeur.
 It comes together from discrete elements in the way Democritus believed the universe was assembled from atoms swirling aimlessly in the void.
 Hear Smokestack Lightning.
 Say a prayer for a soul in torment.
 One of the best shows I saw.